Can we terraform Mars? A scientist from NASA thinks so

 By creating a magnetic field we can set a placeholder for our new atmosphere, one that will keep it in place and prevent solar winds from stripping it.

-It will also in turn raise the temperature by trapping the heat from the sun within the atmosphere.
+In turn, it will also raise the temperature by trapping the heat from the sun within the atmosphere.
 As temperature increases, pressure will also increase.

 Higher temperatures and pressure will give researchers the ability to begin the process of growing plants in soil.